We Know How Much You Love Them, And We Share Your Love.

 Men’s Dress Standards

 • Dress shirts and slacks (denim is not acceptable), dress shoes, and neckties (unless contrary to personal conviction) are required for all classes and religious services.

-• Sleeves must extend well below the elbow and shirttails must be tucked into the trousers.
+• Sleeves must extend well below the elbow and shirttails must be tucked into pants while in dress clothes.

 • All fellows’ shirts and pants must be loose-fitting.